codecombat/codecombat/docs/PRODUCT_RULES.md

 - Every genuinely new programming concept must be introduced in the mission's `新しい考え方` section before the learner is expected to use it.
 - Mission 00 contains exactly one executable line: `hero.say('Hello Yuzu');`.
 - Mission 00 explains object, method, dot access, parameters, string literals and the difference between program words and quoted text in the hero's world.
+- Mission 01 introduces JavaScript as the programming language used to communicate instructions to the computer and the editor as the place where code is read, written and changed.
 - Mission 01 introduces code comments.
 Text after `//` is explained as a human-readable note that is not executed.
-- Mission 01 displays a dedicated canonical card titled `// はコメント（Comment）` before its `hero.move(direction)` card.
+- Mission 01 displays four canonical cards in this exact order: `JavaScript`, `Editor`, `// はコメント（Comment）`, then `hero.move(direction)`.
 - Mission 03 introduces booleans, `true`, `false`, `const`, assignment with `=`, reuse of a named value, constant naming in romaji, the common use of meaningful English names, and `hero.isTrue(boolean)`.
 - Mission 03 has completed starter code.
 The learner validates it by executing it without needing to edit it.
 - Mission 03 includes a Japanese explanatory comment directly above `const alwaysTrue = true;` and another directly above `const alwaysFalse = false;`.